The Story of Blood Diamonds

-Blood diamonds are also known as conflict diamonds.
+Blood diamonds are the same as conflict diamonds.
 The name comes from the awful way these diamonds are obtained and what the sellers use its profit for.
 Conflict diamonds come from war areas.
 In these areas, dangerous groups operate against the established order.
 They force people to mine diamonds under scandalous work conditions.
 The poor miners are horribly mistreated and tortured.

 Blood diamonds are often sold via small, semi-legal organizations.
 Compared with “good” diamonds, these diamonds are sold at lower prices to make them attractive for certain buyers and sellers.
 The money these terrorist groups make with the sales of conflict diamonds is used to finance their criminal activities.
 These activities include the purchase of weapons, bribe money, slave trading or simply to become even richer.
 This dulls the sparkle of a diamond somewhat, don’t you think?